• Skip to primary navigation

 • Line muffin pan with muffin pan with liners or spray with baking spray.

 • Place beet in food processor and pulse until finely chopped.
-Add milk, vanilla, and honey and pulse to thoroughly mix.
-Add coconut oil and eggs and pulse for about 10 seconds to mix in.
+Add almond milk, vanilla, maple syrup, and yogurt and pulse to thoroughly mix.
+Add coconut oil, eggs and egg white pulse for about 10 seconds to mix in.

 • In a separate bowl, combine flour, cocoa, baking powder, and salt and stir to mix.
 Pour liquid mixture into bowl and stir to combine.